cybermaggedon/ixbrl-reporter/README.md

   Python package manager.
 It works on Linux, MacOS and Windows.
 However, it only supports the Sqlite or Postgres GnuCash formats, and not the XML format which is the default.
+- The `csv` Python module is bundled with Python.

 It is possible to convert a GnuCash file to Sqlite format by using GnuCash, select Save As... and selecting Sqlite.